christc4/websites-2024/archive.avsbq.org/quotes.md

 > _It's trivial for God to reveal secrets such as new technology or other secrets and cause insane price disturbances and throw the whole world into complete chaos_

+> _A gem cannot be polished without friction, nor a man perfected without trials_

-> The road to hell is paved with people with good intentions
+> _The road to hell is paved with people with good intentions_

 > _If you crush a cockroach, you're a hero.
 If you crush a beautiful butterfly, you're a villain.
 Morals have aesthetic criteria_

-> The gates of hell are locked from the inside
+> _The gates of hell are locked from the inside_

 <!-- The world gets wider and wider and even the view I saw yesterday looks different to me today -->